ngocuong0105/dendron-wiki/vault/interviews.Behaviour.md

 Interviewers search for signal in these domains:
 - for low level just don't be asshole
 - team work
+- CV key words.
+You need to be able to talk abount everything you have in your CV

 - For higher levels:
 - team management